 The below short video shows how to tame baby hairs.

-Want to Get Rid of Baby Hairs
+Okay, Fine, Get Rid of Your Baby Hairs

-How to Get Rid of Baby Hairs
+How to Get Rid of Baby Hairs (DIY)

 If you don’t want to take a drastic step like laser treatments, other methods can help reduce or diminish the appearance of baby hair.